4LPH7/Library-app/blueprint.md

 *   **Dynamic Sliders:** The home screen features carousels of recommended books, powered by the `carousel_slider` package.
 *   **Error Handling:** The app includes error handling for API requests and image loading, providing a more robust user experience.

-## Current Plan

-I will now focus on enhancing the user interface and adding new features to make the app more engaging and intuitive.

 ### Immediate Steps

 1.  **Enhance the UI:** I will refine the UI of the book details screen, search screen, and library screen to improve the overall look and feel of the app.